Today I had the pleasure of working with a lovely Kindergarten class at Jessie Lee Elementary to introduce Counting Collections.

 My final period of the morning I spend with the Kindergarten class.
 They had been reading/singing the Five Little Pumpkins poem for the past few days.
 I wondered how we might bring alive the Math from the poem and create an engaging activity in which the students could all participate instead of just one or two individuals who moved our felt pumpkins on the felt board.
 Inspired by Kim Suttons' counting rope, I brought in pipe cleaners (thanks Sandra) and some orange beads.
 The students counted five beads or pumpkins as we called them and placed them on the fence (the pipe cleaner).
 We reenacted the story several times all together and the students moved their little pumpkins back and forth and told the Math stories (e.g., four and one is five AND when we switch our hands we learn that one and four is also five - the commutative property).
 The students were so excited with their little pipe cleaners and beads and were able to be creative and tell new and different math stories with their counting line.
 As I saw the joy in their faces, I wondered "What if I let them take these counting lines home?
 Would they retell the Five Little Pumpkins poem and share the Math with their families?
 Would they continue to create Math stories at home?"
 I decided I needed to see "What if?" and asked each of them to place their "pumpkins on the fence" in their backpacks (Thanks Carole for encouraging me to wonder what if!).

-I am an Early Numeracy Teacher and the Changing Results for Young Learners Numeracy Advocate in the Surrey Schools District.
+I am a Numeracy Helping Teacher with the Surrey Schools District.
 Each day I am thankful for being able to work with amazing students and teachers in an area I am passionate about ~ Mathematics!